DimitriPalmer22/Studio-Docs/Projects/Summer Project/Summer Project.md

 		- Use existing plugins from the marketplace
 		- Follow tutorials to recreate things
 		- Also, just get better at Unreal
-	- Limited time -> smaller scope / easier game to de
+	- Limited time -> smaller scope / easier game to develop
+	- Limited budget -> free assets / plugins / templates.
+Also, we'll create our own assets.
+	- How do we turn the fact that we don't see each other in person into a positive?
+		- We no longer have the restrictions of workshop, so we can work on the project whenever / however much we want.
+		- Being able to work in call together allows us to rapidly get feedback from each other and iterate on ideas

 - **Rapid‑fire ideation (15 m)**:
 	-
 - **Cluster & prune**: